m-kru/go-tmpl/README.md

 The pattern-matching rule doesn't apply to subdirectory names.
 They must be provided by the user exactly as they are.

+Template file names must not start with the '.' character.
+File names starting wit the '.' character are reserved for stderr content.

 ## Annotations

 `tmpl` supports annotations in templates and uses the go `"text/template"` package logic to execute templates.